paulehr/saltstack-wordpress/README.md

 * The salt state configs assume that you will be using a RedHat/CentOS based distro for your vagrant box.
 You can change the package names to reflect what Linux distribution you will be using.
 I have it noted in the approriate salt state files.

 * You are using Mac OSX.
-Vagrant and Virtual Box will working in Windows and Linux, but I set all of this up on a Macbook Pro.
+Vagrant and Virtual Box will work in Windows and Linux, but I set all of this up on a Macbook Pro.

 * This is going to be just used for development purposes only on a local machine. **DO NOT DEPLOY THIS VIRTUAL MACHINE TO A PRODUCTION ENVIRONMENT.**